grscheller/scheller-linux-archive/grokHaskell/haskellIntroProgramming/PeanoArithmetic/exercise4.md

 evaluation strategy.

-Consider the true mathematical statements, which follow from the distributive theorem of Natural Numbers, and are equal via the commutative theorem,
+Consider the true mathematical statements, which follow from the distributive theorem of Natural Numbers, and are equalivalent via the commutative theorem,
 ```
    x*(y + 1) = x*y + x                x*(1 + y) = x + x*y
 ```